cargo-lambda/cargo-lambda/docs/guide/configuration.md

 ### Merge array behavior

 Some configuration options, like `env`, `include`, and `router`, are arrays.
-By default, these arrays are merged together instead of overridden.
-This behavior can be changed by using the `--strict` flag in the CLI.
-This option is only available through the CLI, and through the `CARGO_LAMBDA_STRICT` environment variable.
-When this option is enabled, array values from the CLI flags will override the values from the configuration files.
+By default, these arrays override the values from the previous sources.
+However, in some cases, you might want to merge the arrays instead of overriding them.
+This behavior can be changed by using the `--admerge` flag in the CLI.
+This option is only available through the CLI, and through the `CARGO_LAMBDA_ADMERGE` environment variable.
+When this option is enabled, array values from the CLI flags will merge with the values from the configuration files.

 ## Environment variables

 Environment variables are always loaded first, any configuration files loaded after that, or flags in the CLI will override the values from the environment variables.

-Environment variables start with `CARGO_LAMBDA_`, and are always in the format of `CARGO_LAMBDA_<SECTION>.<OPTION>`.
-The valid sections are `build`, `deploy`, and `watch`.
+Environment variables start with `CARGO_LAMBDA_`, and are always in the format of `CARGO_LAMBDA_<SUBCOMMAND>.<OPTION>`.
+The valid subcommands are `build`, `deploy`, and `watch`.
 For example, the `memory` option in the `deploy` section would be `CARGO_LAMBDA_DEPLOY.MEMORY`.
 The `release` option in the `build` section would be `CARGO_LAMBDA_BUILD.RELEASE`.

-:::warning
+:::tip

-Environment variables are not recommended for values that represent lists of options, like `features`, `layers`, or `tags`.
-This is because the values are not split into an array, and the values will just be pass as the first value in the array.
+Environment variables that represent lists of options, like `features`, `layers`, or `tags`, MUST be wrapped in square brackets.
+For example, `CARGO_LAMBDA_BUILD.FEATURES` must be `CARGO_LAMBDA_BUILD.FEATURES="[lambda, env]"`.

 :::